Supercharge your AdWords Campaigns with Remarketing for Search

 - Add new keywords

 Just be careful when you add your remarketing audience.
 The last thing you want is to add a Target & Bid remarketing audience to an already successful campaign and thereby severely limit the reach of your campaign.

-5 Tactics to Get More Out of Remarketing for Search
+5 Strategies to Get More Out of AdWords Remarketing for Search

 1) Your Performance Is Better With RLSA = Bid Higher